-- The proposed modification allows for the current and future housing needs of the residents to be met, without developing a greenfield site, representing an efficient use of existing developed land. - The modification does not require the removal of any vegetation and complies with Council DCP landscape area controls. - The natural environment is unaffected by the departure to the development standard and it would be unreasonable for the development to be refused on this basis with Cl 1.3(b) satisfied.
+- The development to which the variation in height applies does not require any additional cut or fill, the removal of any trees and complies with Council DCP landscape area controls. - The natural environment is not affected by the departure to the development standard and it would be unreasonable for the development to be refused on this basis with Cl 1.3(b) satisfied.